 Any burning, itching, or discomfort in the area is worth a visit to your doctor or gynecologist.
-Your doctor will do a pelvic exam, checking your vagina for any thinning or redness.
-The exam will help rule out other possible causes for your discomfort, including a vaginal or urinary tract infection.
+Your doctor may do a pelvic exam, checking your vagina for any thinning or redness.
+The exam can help rule out other possible causes for your discomfort, including a vaginal or urinary tract infection.
 The doctor may also remove cells from your vaginal wall or cervix for a Pap test.

 The most common treatment for vaginal dryness remedies due to low estrogen levels is topical estrogen therapy.
 This may come in the form of a cream (Estrace or Premarin), a ring insert (Estring), or a tablet (Vagifem).
 These replace some of the hormone your body is no longer making.
 That helps relieve vaginal symptoms, but it doesn't put as much estrogen in your bloodstream as the hormone therapy you take in pills.

 Any estrogen product can have side effects, such as vaginal bleeding and breast pain.
 Topical estrogen may not be recommended when you: